 HOW BANKS AND FINANCIAL INSTITUTIONS ARE ROLLING OUT IR35

 The impending UK IR35 Off-Payroll reform to the private sector in April 2021 is starting to gain momentum, and news coverage, as more Corporate Firms and Investment Banks finally being to announce their strategy.
 As you may know, IR35 will change in April 2021 (recently postponed from April 2020 due to the Coronavirus) making it the responsibility of the hirer/employer to assess whether the Personal Service Company (PSC) is inside IR35 or outside IR35.
 Historically, within the Corporate and Investment Banking world the hiring firm would insist a contractor/contingent worker worked via a PSC for insurance and accounting purposes - and of course to save costs.
 With the new IR35 rules an incorrect assessment of a contractor's employment status will make the hiring firm responsible for any unpaid taxes.

 How Are Firms Implementing IR35?

-What this means in reality is that most Corporate Firms and Investment Banks, to mitigate risk, will do one or more of the following:
+What this means in reality is that most Corporate Firms and Investment Banks, to mitigate risk, have already done or will do one or more of the following:

 Terminate contracts for all contractors working via a PSC before April 2021 but probably before the end of March 2021.